LHBO/ShapleyValuesVAEAC/README.md

 In addition to the prerequisites required by [Ivanov](https://github.com/tigvarts/vaeac/blob/master/requirements.txt), we also need several R-packages.
 All prerequisites are specified in `requirements.txt`.

-This code was tested on Linux and macOS.

-Python 3.6.4 and PyTorch 1.0.
+This code was tested on Linux and macOS (should also work on Windows as well), Python 3.6.4, PyTorch 1.0. and R 4.0.2.

-Python:
-numpy==1.16.2
-pandas==0.24.2
-Pillow==4.2.1
-torch==1.0.1
-torchvision==0.2.2
-tqdm==4.31.1

-R version 4.0.2 (2020-06-22)
-Platform: x86_64-apple-darwin17.0 (64-bit)
-Running under: macOS Catalina 10.15.7

-R:
-reticulate==1.18
-abind==1.4-5
-shapr==0.2.0

 ## Example

-The following example shows how a simple xgboost model is trained using the Boston Housing Data, and how shapr explains the individual predictions.

-`shapr` supports computation of Shapley values with any predictive model which takes a set of numeric features and produces a numeric outcome.

-The following example shows how a simple `xgboost` model is trained using the *Boston Housing Data*, and how `shapr` explains the individual predictions.
+The following example shows how a random forrest model is trained on the *Abalone* data set from the UCI machine learning repository, and how `shapr` explains the individual predictions.

+Note that we only use **Diameter**(continuous), **ShuckedWeight**(continuous), and **Sex**(categoircal) as features and let the response be **Rings**, that is, the age of the abalone.

 ``` r
 # Import libraries